-Counsel with a well-thought-out case strategy will be in a better position to avoid and evade any traps or pitfalls along the journey to the final hearing.
-The case strategy is the roadmap and acts as a counsel’s secret map to guide his or her team towards a successful preparation for good written and oral advocacy.
-Without a proper case strategy, there is no roadmap for the legal team to know where they have to go, and counsel is likely to get distracted along the way before he or she realises that his or her team and client will become the losers in the arbitration.
+Counsel with a well-thought-out case strategy will be in a better position to avoid and evade any traps or pitfalls on the journey to the final hearing.
+The case strategy is the road map and acts as a counsel’s secret means of guiding his or her team towards a successful preparation for good written and oral advocacy.
+Without a proper case strategy, there is no road map for the legal team to know where they have to go, and counsel is likely to get distracted along the way before he or she realises that his or her team and client will become the losers in the arbitration.
 A good case strategy and proper preparation to lay down the groundwork for effective oral and written advocacy is, therefore, absolutely essential to the proper handling of an arbitration from the time of the notice of arbitration right through to the end of the final hearing.

 The golden rule – know your tribunal

 The golden rule of advocacy should be: help your tribunal.
 And in order to achieve this, first and foremost, an advocate should know its arbitrators and try to understand how they will approach the case.

 Although most arbitrators share similar ways of approaching the procedure, different cultural backgrounds and distinct methodologies may affect the outcome.
 But, at the end of the day, any arbitrator will look for a narrative and an analytical framework that makes sense of the facts, is consistent with the legal rules applying to the substance, and does not offend a sense of fairness.
 It is therefore vital for an advocate to place himself or herself in the arbitrators’ shoes, and try to think as they likely will.